 “We always prefer plant-based alternatives to chemical-based ones and insect repellent is no different," says Annie Jackson, co-founder and COO of Credo Beauty.
 "Chemical insect repellents like DEET can cause skin irritation at a minimum, or pose more significant health risks."

-The good news is that it’s 2018 and there has been progress in the bug-repelling world.
-I’m talking about insect repellents you’re going to want to show off in your beauty cabinet and also products you can spray without having to inhale nasty chemicals.
+The good news is that there has been progress in the bug-repelling world.
+I'm talking about natural DEET-free insect repellent products that you're going to want to show off in your beauty cabinet, and that you can spray without having to inhale that traditional unpleasant chemical smell.
 Welcome to the world of better-for-you repellents, as recommended by skin-care pros.

 Keep scrolling for 5 products that'll keep the bugs away—in a healthier way.

 Eau Fraiche NoMo, $85